I am passionate about fitness. I developed a swim toy that I tested in the fitness industry. I learned to love fitness for my swim toy.

 - Decreased risk of joint stiffness and/or lower back, neck, shoulders, knees, hips, elbows, wrists, and hand pain.

-- More energy resulting from increased blood supply and nutrients to muscles, tendons, and joints.
+- More energy from the increased blood supply and nutrients to muscles, tendons, and joints.

 Stretching Can Pay Dividends in the Work Environment